 THE salmon recipe of your dreams!
 A complete meal on one pan full of flavour.
 Garlic Butter Baked Salmon is easy to make using minimal ingredients you already have in your kitchen!
 PLUS the bonus of having only one pan to wash and no mess in your kitchen to clean up when your done.

 Garlic butter smothered salmon is a given.
 It’s possibly one of the most amazing, delicious ways to eat a juicy piece of salmon and gets cooked twice a week in this house.
 It’s been a while since we gave you salmon and it’s time.
-Especially with Good Friday around the corner!

-HOW TO BAKE SALMON
+HOW TO MAKE GARLIC BUTTER BAKED SALMON

 This really is an incredibly easy recipe with only 4 main steps: